ChondroFiller: A Liquid Collagen Injection for Joint Wear

 Frequently Asked Questions

 • It is a non-surgical, single-step liquid collagen injection that may add a protective, cushioning layer over worn joint surfaces — no cell harvesting and no operation.
-It is not a cure.
+It is a CE-marked Class III medical device, not a cure, and is best understood as a joint-preserving biological scaffold.

 • A short, non-surgical injection with no incision, less disturbance to tissue and prompt return to normal activities.
-Benefits vary and cannot be guaranteed.
+Published series report meaningful improvements in pain and function scores across several joints, though benefits vary and cannot be guaranteed.

 Where to go from here